TheProGamer9669/Vox-Mundi-Protocol/README.md

 this protocol was first thought of by my father, now I have the tools & knowledge to make it come to life :)
 It is a basic protocol for data/message transfer using my custom encoding so not just anybody can read the messages as custom encoding provides basic message confidentiality.

-To install the home network version you need:
+To install the local network version you need:
 Python 3.13 installed,
 Python's sockets, os & time modules installed and a Network connection.